Painting Wooden Furniture Like a Pro: We Show You How it's Done

 Can I also paint my furniture indoors?

 Our paints are low-odour and can be used indoors without difficulty.
-When painting, make sure there is a good exchange of air.
+To Paint, ensure a good exchange of air.